Anansi The Spider

 The greatest tales ever spun…

 People say that in a time long, long ago, animals walked on two feet and spoke with words, like we do.
-And back then, it was known by everyone that the cleverest of all the animals in the kingdom was a spider – the infamous Anansi – the original trickster and the master spinner of yarns.
-But sometimes Anansi could be a little too clever for his own good…
+And back then, it was known by everyone that the cleverest of all the animals in the kingdom was the spider.
+Anansi was the original trickster and the master spinner of yarns, although sometimes he was a little too clever for his own good…

 Venue